Medicare in Illinois

 Original Medicare does not cover outpatient prescription drugs.
 More than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan or Medicaid, and these plans often include prescription coverage.
 But Medicare enrollees without creditable drug coverage need to obtain Medicare Part D prescription coverage.
 Medicare Part D plans can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Part D prescription drug coverage.

-Insurers in Illinois are offering 28 stand-alone Medicare Part D plans for sale in 2020, with premiums that range from about $13 to $136/month.
+Insurers in Illinois are offering 24 stand-alone Medicare Part D plans for sale in 2022, with premiums that range from about $5 to $104/month.

-As of mid-2020, more than 1.7 million beneficiaries of Medicare in Illinois had Medicare Part D coverage.
-About 64 percent of them had stand-alone Medicare Part D plans, while the other 36 percent had Medicare Advantage plans that included Part D coverage.
+As of late 2022, more than 1.8 million Illinois Medicare beneficiaries had Medicare Part D coverage.
+About 55% of them had stand-alone Medicare Part D plans, while the rest had Medicare Advantage plans that included Part D coverage (the percentage of enrollees with stand-alone Part D plans has been dropping in recent years, as Medicare Advantage enrollment has grown).

 Medicare Part D enrollment follows the same basic schedule as Medicare Advantage enrollment: Beneficiaries can pick a Part D plan when they’re first eligible for Medicare (or when they lose creditable drug coverage they had under another plan), or during the annual open enrollment period in the fall, from October 15 to December 7.